andrewmccullough/RedditKeepIt/README.md

 ## Problems?
 Questions?
 Changes?
 Send feedback.

-If you've got something you want to see changed, [let us know!](https://andrewrva.typeform.com/to/HL4YOt)
+If you've got something you want to see changed or a new image host that you'd like added, [let us know](https://andrewrva.typeform.com/to/HL4YOt)!